Coffee

 Characteristics

-Coffee trees can reach heights of up to 50 feet, but they are typically pruned to be four to six feet tall in the home landscape for practical reasons.
+Coffee trees can reach heights of up to 50 feet, but they are typically pruned to be 4 to 6 feet tall in the home landscape for practical reasons.
 The leaves are dark green and ovate with prominent veins and rippled margins.
 In the spring, the white, five-petaled flowers appear in clusters along the stem.
 The flowers of the arabica species are self-fertile, which means they don’t require cross-pollination to bear fruit.
 Conversely, robusta flowers do require cross-pollination.
 Arabica plants will grow true to type from seed, but robusta plants (and hybrids) often don’t.

 The flowers lead to bright red drupes called “cherries.”
 Within the fruits are two seeds that look just like the whole coffee beans you buy at the store, except they are much paler and tend to have a green or yellow hue.